McPhail v Doulton: Criticisms

-Lord Wilberforce, in relaxing the generally accepted strictures of trust law prior to the decision, met these two objections as follows.
+Lord Wilberforce, in relaxing the generally accepted structures of trust law prior to the decision, met these two objections as follows.
 It was only necessary, he held, to consider every possible claimant, if one was fully distributing the fund, i.e., essentially winding it up.
 In such cases he would necessarily make a wider and more systematic survey in deciding to make grants.
 But there was no requirement to draw up a complete list of names, as indeed the law did not require for the exercise of a discretionary power.
 Further he felt that the court being called upon to execute the trust if the trustee would not do so was a theoretical rather than a practical difficulty.
 He pointed out that in cases that had reached the courts, there were no examples of a trustee refusing to act in that manner.
 But in any event, the court had powers to remove and replace trustees, who could then act properly.
 Further, it was not the case, in his view, that distribution was impossible unless there was an equal division, and he cited several older cases, prior to 1801, in which the court exercised discretion in relation to the making of distributions.